Surviving in The Classroom Workshop

 BUT—THERE IS HOPE.
 Attend this workshop to get basic information on Fetal Alcohol Spectrum Disorders (FASD) and practical strategies for the classroom.

-Who: Teachers, Education Students, Principals, all Education Professionals
+Who: Principals, Teachers, Special Education professionals, Intervention Specialists, Education students, all Education Professionals

-Why: 1 in 20 children may be affected by Fetal Alcohol Spectrum Disorders, yet many are undiagnosed.
+Why: 1 in 20 children may be affected by Fetal Alcohol Spectrum Disorders, yet many are never diagnosed.

 Who is Double ARC?